dflaten/JavaPractice/DataStructuresAndAlgorithms/Backtracking/Backtracking.md

      * TODO: Understand how this works
     */
     public static void solveNQueensRec(int n, List<Integer> solution, int row, List<List<Integer>> results) {
+        // Base Case
+        // if the row passed in is equal to the number of queens we are solving
-        if (row == n) {
+        // for then all queens have been placed. if (row == n) {
             results.add(solution);
             return;
         }

-        for (int i = 0; i<n; i++) {
+        // Iterate through all the columns in the row. for (int i = 0; i<n; i++) {
-            boolean valid = isValidMove(row, i, solution);
+            //Determine if placing at the i'th column is a valid mvoe boolean valid = isValidMove(row, i, solution);
             if (valid) {
-                solution.set(row, i);
+                //If valid, add the solution which is t solution.set(row, i);
                 solveNQueensRec(n, solution, row + 1, results);
             }